Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-For $D_\Psi$ with $\Psi=\Psi_\varphi$ and a gauge $\varphi$, we provide the first systematic study of the properties of this functional, obtaining an array of new results, including the sufficient conditions on linear norm-geometric properties of $(X,\n{\cdot}_X)$ for: zone consistency and characterisation of left and right $D_{\Psi_\varphi}$-projections by a generalised pythagorean inequality (Proposition \ref{prop.left.right.psi.varphi}); norm-to-norm continuity of left and right $D_{\Psi_\varphi}$-projections (Proposition \ref{prop.continuity}) and of left and right $D_{\Psi_\varphi}$-resolvents (Proposition \ref{prop.varphi.resolvent.norm.continuity}), continuity of left and right $D_{\Psi_\varphi}$-proximal maps (Proposition \ref{prop.varphi.prox.norm.continuity}), as well as uniform continuity and Lipschitz--H\"{o}lder continuity of left and right $D_{\Psi_\varphi}$-projections (Proposition \ref{prop.varphi.uniform.continuity}) and of left and right $D_{\Psi_\varphi}$-resolvents (Proposition \ref{prop.varphi.resolvent.uniform.continuity}); LSQ-composability, LSQ-adaptedness, RSQ-composability, and RSQ-adaptedness of $\Psi_\varphi$ (Proposition \ref{prop.varphi.compositional}).
-(See Table \ref{table.cases.i-v} for more detailed discussion of these notions and results.)
+For $D_\Psi$ with $\Psi=\Psi_\varphi$ and a gauge $\varphi$, we provide the first systematic study of the properties of this functional, obtaining an array of new results, including the sufficient conditions on linear norm-geometric properties of $(X,\n{\cdot}_X)$ for: zone consistency and characterisation of left and right $D_{\Psi_\varphi}$-projections by a generalised pythagorean inequality (Proposition \ref{prop.left.right.psi.varphi}); norm-to-norm continuity of left and right $D_{\Psi_\varphi}$-projections (Proposition \ref{prop.continuity}), left and right $D_{\Psi_\varphi}$-proximal maps (Proposition \ref{prop.varphi.prox.norm.continuity}), and left and right $D_{\Psi_\varphi}$-resolvents (Proposition \ref{prop.varphi.resolvent.norm.continuity}), as well as uniform continuity and Lipschitz--H\"{o}lder continuity of left and right $D_{\Psi_\varphi}$-projections (Proposition \ref{prop.varphi.uniform.continuity}) and of left and right $D_{\Psi_\varphi}$-proximal maps and $D_{\Psi_\varphi}$-resolvents (Proposition \ref{prop.varphi.resolvent.uniform.continuity}); LSQ-compositionality, LSQ-adaptedness, RSQ-compositionality, and RSQ-adaptedness of $\Psi_\varphi$ (Proposition \ref{prop.varphi.compositional}).
+(See Table \ref{table.cases.i-v} for more detailed discussion of, and structural view on, these notions and results.)
 Furthermore, we characterise the Euler--Legendre property of $\Psi_\varphi$ by strict convexity and Gateaux differentiability of $(X,\n{\cdot}_X)$ (Proposition \ref{prop.legendre}).
-We also deliver several new results for $\Psi=\Psi_\varphi$ with a quasigauge $\varphi$, which has been never considered before, including a characterisation of the Euler--Legendre property of $\Psi_\varphi$ (Proposition \ref{prop.legendre.quasigauge}) and sufficient conditions for a characterisation of left and right $D_{\Psi_\varphi}$-projections by the respective generalised pythagorean theorem (Proposition \ref{prop.left.right.psi.quasigauge}).
-Taken together, these results establish a strong bridge between norm and Va\u{\i}nberg--Br\`{e}gman geometries of reflexive Banach spaces.
-They also play a key role in providing nontrivial operator algebraic models of the extended Va\u{\i}nberg--Br\`{e}gman geometry in Section \ref{section.models}.
+We also deliver several new results for $\Psi=\Psi_\varphi$ with a quasigauge $\varphi$, which has never been considered before in the context of $D_\Psi$, including a characterisation of the Euler--Legendre property of $\Psi_\varphi$ (Proposition \ref{prop.legendre.quasigauge}) and sufficient conditions on $\varphi$ for a characterisation of left and right $D_{\Psi_\varphi}$-projections by the respective generalised pythagorean theorem (Proposition \ref{prop.left.right.psi.quasigauge}).
+Taken together, these results establish a strong bridge between the Va\u{\i}nberg--Br\`{e}gman and norm geometries of reflexive Banach spaces.
+They also play a key role in providing nontrivial functional analytic and operator algebraic models of the (reflexive and extended) Va\u{\i}nberg--Br\`{e}gman geometry in Section \ref{section.models}.